Our mission and vision is to:

 Westminster seeks to praise God with reverent and joyful worship.
 Our Sunday morning services are traditional in nature.
 We worship by praising our creator God, confessing our sins before Him, confessing our faith, reading the Bible, singing hymns and psalms, and hearing preaching based on the God's holy and inerrant word.
 Our music is mostly classical, featuring piano, organ, and choir, with occasional use of handbells or other orchestral instruments.

 There is no dress code for worship.
 Come as you are and you will be welcome!
 You will find many of us dressed in suits and ties and others in more casual attire.

 Children are a part of God's covenant community, and are invited to be part of the worship service with their parents.
 We have a nursery for children birth through three years old.
 Children of all ages are welcome to remain in the sanctuary for the entire service or, if you prefer, children ages 4-6 can be dismissed to Children's Church prior to the sermon.

-Our morning worship service begins at 10:45am and lasts an hour to an hour and a half.
-Evening worship begins at 6:00pm, lasts approximately one hour, and preceeded by an evening meal at 5:00pm to which all are welcome to attend.
+Our two morning worship services run from 8:45am to 9:45am and from 11:00am to 12:15pm, with Sunday School from 10:00am to 10:50am.
+Evening worship begins at 6:00pm, lasts approximately one hour, and is preceeded by an evening meal at 5:00pm to which all are welcome to attend.